kforeman/decker/README.md

 # Decker
-Make HTML5 presentations that users can follow along and interact with from their mobile devices.
-Two-way interactions allow your presentation to both send content to the audience and receive responses from them.
+Decker helps you create interactive HTML5 slide decks, allowing the audience to both follow along and participate in the presentation from their mobile device.

 ## What?
-Here, just watch this 2 minute video.
+Here, just watch this 2 minute video: https://vimeo.com/89004064

 ## Disclaimer